Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 5

 Kraken Splits and Trends

-- When Seattle has scored two goals this season, they've earned six points (2-11-2 record).
+- Seattle has six points (2-11-2) when scoring two goals this season.

-- The Kraken have scored more than two goals in 62 games, earning 104 points from those contests.
+- The Kraken have scored at least three goals in 62 games, earning 104 points from those contests.

-- This season, Seattle has capitalized on a lone power-play goal in 32 games and registered 45 points with a record of 21-8-3.
+- This season, Seattle has recorded a lone power-play goal in 32 games and picked up 45 points with a record of 21-8-3.

 - When it outshoots its opponent this season, Seattle has posted a record of 36-18-4 (76 points).